cloudsmith-io/cloudsmith-api/bindings/java/src/docs/OrgsApi.md

 <a name="orgsTeamsRead"></a>
 # **orgsTeamsRead**
-> OrganizationTeam orgsTeamsRead(org, slugPerm)
+> OrganizationTeam orgsTeamsRead(org, team)

-Viewset for working with Organization teams.
+Get the details for the specific team.

-Viewset for working with Organization teams.
+Get the details for the specific team.

 ### Example
 ```java